dsrodriguezl/learning_tidymodels/data/processed/processed-data_README.md

+---
-# README for processed data folder
+title: "README for processed data folder"
+output: github_document
+---

 This folder stores processed data (i.e. Data files that are produced by manipulating another data file).
 For example CSV .R or .RData files storign tidy data sets as a result of wrangling a raw CSV data file.

 ## Processed data files list and description